nathancarter/weblurch/doc/plan.md

 the later items those that must come after.
 Necessarily, the later items are more vague than the earlier ones.

-## Foundations

- * Test that in both the app and testapp contexts, the `LurchEditor` instance sets the editable div's id to zero.

 ## Editing

  * Create each of the functions in the editing API for the